-This unit explores the interrelation of conservation to cultural policy, institutional strategy and collections management.
+This unit explores the interrelation of interventive conservation and preventive conservation to cultural policy, institutional strategy and collections management.
 Through lectures and seminars students are introduced to the main issues central to current debates.
 While Unit GIC considers individual objects, the focus of this unit is the collection, its context and the associated complexities of decision-making.
-The curriculum will consider cultural and heritage policy including funding, collections and the role of professional bodies.
+The curriculum will introduce students to a range of preservation strategies from different organisations and explore how they have been implemented.

-The aim of the unit is to develop the ability to situate specific conservation projects and decisions within a wider policy and institutional context.
+The aim of the unit is to develop a student's ability to situate specific conservation projects and decisions within a wider policy and institutional context.
 In particular students are expected to relate their learning in this unit to the project work being developed as part of the concurrent Units G2A and G3A.